Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 A huge frustration through this was when a migration and data was already loaded for a model, it very much did not like changes to it.
 Hence in order to run the migration I would often have to start a new workspace, reinstall everything using pip3, and then migrate.
 I tried searching on the web for a quicker way to do this to no avail.

 ### Images not showing on mobile
 After finally getting the Google Cloud working (which was an ordeal in itself) the images for all the links were no more.
-Also my background image from the css wouldnt render anymore
+Turns out IOS doesn't seem to like my website, and unfortunatley I couldnt find a work around for this

+### Images not showing on mobile
+Other known unfixed bugs:
+- On smaller screens the padding from the top doesnt update correctly causing overlap, this isnt as much of an issue on larger screens but it is still annoying
+- The footer keeps popping up which isnt ideal
+- A few forms get shifted to the left/right

+While those lead to a bad user experience, the views it happens on makes very little difference to what the user usually encounters.
+All the main views are working as intended, and visual tricks like the collapsable with links help a lot for the user experience overall

 #
 ## Deployment